NGCMan/endless-dimensions/README.md

 # Endless Dimensions
 A game idea not by me.
-I'm attempting to code it though
+I'm attempting to code it though.
 Developers:
 - TheMKeyHolder
 - Xenogenisis
+- jacobcoder (Aka The Incremental Nerd)